10up/restricted-site-access/README.md

 $ wp rsa
 ```

-### How can I programatically define whitelisted IPs?
+### How can I programmatically define whitelisted IPs?

 In 7.0.0, the capacity to define a pipe delimited array of whitelisted IP addresses via constant was introduced.